GthiN89/NucleusESP32/README.md

 It is my first project in c, which i started at the start of the summer, with some experience with PHP, and little of FPGA tindering.
 I learn as i go, just by doing things.
 Its WIP so please dont be hars to it.
-I got SDR, so i managed to implement RAW protocol for replay by simle bitBang.
+I got SDR, so i managed to implement RAW protocol for replay by simle bitBang, and upgrated it later to acctual timing (i was kinda sampling every 430 micros before).
 Now i can put back RCswitch and .sub (flipper) file player, which are on old GUI, and are not implemented in to the new one.
 Happy Hacking!

 have:
--C1101 raw replay
+-C1101 raw replay - now work more similar to flipper -*.sub files player-need calibrate timing
--*.sub files playr
--Tesla charger open
+-Tesla charger open - this works great

 planned:
 -BL spam